carpentries-incubator/lesson-parallel-python/episodes/extra-asyncio.md

 ::::
 :::

-The generator gives away control, passing a value back and expecting to receive control one more time, if faith has it.
-All meanings of the keyword `yield` apply here: the coroutine yields and produces a yield, as if we were harvesting a crop.
+The generator gives away control, passing back a value and expecting to receive control one more time, if faith has it.
+All meanings of the keyword `yield` apply here: the coroutine yields control and produces a yield, as if we were harvesting a crop.

 Conceptually, a generator entails one-way traffic only: we get output.
 However, we can use `yield` also to send information to a coroutine.
 For example, this coroutine prints whatever you send to it: